Ruddernation-Designs/ruddernation-designs.github.io/readme.md

 If you wish to add youtube so as all users can play videos then add `youtube:"all"` to your scripts.
 ###<a href="http://ruddernation-designs.github.io/tinychat" target="_blank" title="TinyChat Embed Demo">Demo</a>

-# javascript-colour-changer
+# Javascript colour changer
 This allows you to change the colour of the background of a website page or item, You can also use a pad to change the colour and select from which hexadecimal colours.<br />
 ###<a href="http://ruddernation-designs.github.io/colour-changer" target="_blank" title="JavaScript-Colour-Changer">Demo</a>

-# javascript-colour-changer-using-pad
+# Javascript colour changer using pad
 This allows you to change the colour of the background of a website page or item, This version uses pad so is slightly different than the one above, But does the same job.<br />
 ###<a href="http://ruddernation-designs.github.io/colour-changer/pad" target="_blank" title="JS-Pad-Colour-Changer">Demo</a>

-# video-background-using-html5
+# Video background using HTML5 canvas feature
 Simple demo to show how to display a video as your background image on a website with HTML5, I've added the correctly formatted video files for each browser and if on a older browser it will simple show the image provided.<br />
 ###<a href="http://ruddernation-designs.github.io/video-background/" target="_blank" title="Background Video Demo">Demo</a>

-# html5-contact-form-with-Google-maps
+# HTML5 contact form with Google maps (Now with Google reCaptcha)
 This is a PHP contact form in HTML5/CSS3 with Google maps using the canvas feature, This uses the Modernizr and Bootstrap features meaning that this contact form is fully responsive.